av0kado/Viper-XCTemplates/README.md

 **XCTemplates for Viper written on Swift.
 Plus some useful extensions.
 Usable for iOS 11+.**

 ## Installing
-1) Create a folder in `~/Library/Developer/Xcode/Templates/File Templates` (you may have to create `~/Library/Developer/Xcode/Templates/` folder first), e.g. if you want to name folder `Viper`, type in Terminal `~/Library/Developer/Xcode/Templates/File\ Templates/Viper`.
+1) Create a folder in `~/Library/Developer/Xcode/Templates/File Templates` (you may have to create `~/Library/Developer/Xcode/Templates/` folder first).
+   You can use terminal command, such as `mkdir -p ~/Library/Developer/Xcode/Templates/File\ Templates/Viper` if you want to create folder named `Viper`.
 In this case, `Viper` name will be used for template section in XCode.

-   You can use terminal command, such as `mkdir -p ~/Library/Developer/Xcode/Templates/File\ Templates/Viper`
 2) Just copy `*.xctemplate` folders in created folder.
 To open this folder, you can use a terminal command `open ~/Library/Developer/Xcode/Templates/File\ Templates/Viper`

 ## Usage